This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Using an exfoliating cleanser is exfoliating 14x a week

-My cleansers are always without exfoliating actives for good reason – to use an exfoliating cleanser twice a day, is to exfoliate 14x a week!
+My cleansers are always without exfoliating actives for good reason – to use an exfoliating cleanser twice a day, is to exfoliate 14x a week when you truly think about it!

 However, I think it’s important to realise – any chemical exfoliant serums used on top of this cleansing routine is extra exfoliating.

-This is so you don’t need to bother with having two, and you can use them freely without worrying about how often you’re exfoliating.
+This is so you don’t need to bother with having two cleanser, and you can use them freely without worrying about how often you’re exfoliating.

-If you want to add a new powerful ingredient, like retinol, a serum allows to be precise with the frequency.
+If you want to add a new powerful ingredient, like retinol, a serum allows you to be precise and selective with the frequency.

 Should I use retinol or salicylic acid?